How do you work?

 Who gets scholarships?

-The Community Well Fund has an application for Financial Aid that any family or individual can fill out.
-They use confidential and standard measures to determine who qualifies.
-That information is not shared with the practitioners or the Leadership team to keep things fair and safe for everyone.
-The Fund distributes financial aid based on how much money they fundraise for their “well”.
-The financial aid goes directly to the family or individual towards the fees of classes and services at Community Well.
+Community Well offers scholarships for lower-income local families to access services at Community Well who would otherwise not be able to afford them.
+Community Well has an application for Financial Aid that any family or individual can fill out.
+We use confidential and standard measures to determine who qualifies.
+That information is not shared with the practitioners to keep things fair and safe for everyone.
+The Scholarships Committee of the Advisory Board distributes financial aid based on how much money has been raised for their “well”.
+The financial aid goes directly to the family or individual towards the fees of classes and services at Community Well

 How is that board different from the advisory board?